Mandelbrot set: Computer drawings

 There exist a multitude of various algorithms for plotting the Mandelbrot set via a computing device.
-Here, the most widely used and simplest algorithm will be demonstrated, namely, the naïve "escape time algorithm".
+Here, the naïve "escape time algorithm" will be shown, since it is the most popular and one of the simplest algorithms.
 In the escape time algorithm, a repeating calculation is performed for each x, y point in the plot area and based on the behavior of that calculation, a color is chosen for that pixel.

 The x and y locations of each point are used as starting values in a repeating, or iterating calculation (described in detail below).
 The result of each iteration is used as the starting values for the next.
 The values are checked during each iteration to see whether they have reached a critical "escape" condition, or "bailout".
 If that condition is reached, the calculation is stopped, the pixel is drawn, and the next x, y point is examined.

 The color of each point represents how quickly the values reached the escape point.
 Often black is used to show values that fail to escape before the iteration limit, and gradually brighter colors are used for points that escape.
 This gives a visual representation of how many cycles were required before reaching the escape condition.